magento/devdocs/src/cloud/project/project-enable-mfa-enforcement.md

 You generate the token from a {{site.data.var.ece}} account with Admin or Contributor access on the project.

-Authenticating with an API token still requires a 2FA token and SSH certificate.
-Automated processes must also automate generating a 2FA token.
+Authenticating with an API token still requires generating an SSH certificate.
+Automated processes must also automate the generation of an SSH certificate.

 **Prerequisites:**